vedi/cocos2dx-store/README.md

 We suggest that you go obver the information on ios-store and android-store:
 - ios-store [project](https://github.com/soomla/ios-store) [wiki](https://github.com/soomla/ios-store/wiki)
 - android-store [project](https://github.com/soomla/android-store) [wiki](https://github.com/soomla/android-store/wiki)

+>If you also want to create a storefront you can do that using our [Store Designer](designer.soom.la).

 Getting Started
 ---